 Propositions III and IV are about the effects of higher land ownership security on land rental supply at the extensive and intensive margins, respectively.
 At these margins, the marginal return of the endowed land to be self-cultivated should equal the marginal return of the endowed land to be rented out.
-The associated first-order condition for the optimal land allocation is as follows:35 where F^o denotes the output produced on the self-cultivated land, F^t denotes the output produced on the rented-out land, A and K denote raw land and attached capital, respectively.36 On each side, the first two terms represent the marginal output revenue of the endowed land (raw land plus its natural attached capital) while the third term represents the unit cost of protecting the endowed land.
-To simplify notations, I denote MR^o and MR^t as the marginal output revenues of the self-cultivated and rented-out land, respectively, i.e., $MR^o = p\frac{\partial F^o}{\partial A} + p\frac{\partial F^o}{\partial K}k_n$ and $MR^t = p\frac{\partial F^t}{\partial A} + p\frac{\partial F^t}{\partial K}k_n$.
+The associated first-order condition for the optimal land allocation is as follows:35 where F^o denotes the output produced on the self-cultivated land, F^t denotes the output produced on the rented-out land, A and K denote raw land and attached capital, respectively.36 On each side, the first two terms represent the marginal output revenue of the endowed land (raw land plus its natural or minimal attached capital) while the third term represents the unit cost of protecting the endowed land.
+For simplicity, denote MR^o and MR^t as the marginal output revenues of the self-cultivated and rented-out land, respectively.
+Then, we have $MR^o - c_o(S_e) \frac{r(k_n)}{i} = MR^t - c_t(S_e) \frac{r(k_n)}{i}$.